-Costco (i.e., Elavon) Credit Card Processing: Is it Really the Best Choice for Merchants?
+Elavon Costco Credit Card Processing: Is it Really the Best Choice for Merchants?

-Here at Payment Depot, we have a lot of respect for Costco.
+Here at Payment Depot, we have a lot of respect for Costco credit card processing.
 We love the fact that it’s a membership-based business and the company lets shoppers buy merchandise at wholesale rates.

-But as much as we admire the membership side of Costco’s business, we can’t say the same about their merchant services.
+But as much as we admire the membership side of Costco’s business, we can’t say the same about Costco merchant services.
 Read our commentary below to find out why.

 First things first.
-Costco itself doesn’t handle its merchant services division.
+Costco itself doesn’t handle their own Costco merchant services division.
 The company has partnered with Elavon, a credit card processor and a subsidiary of U.S. Bancorp.
-Costo serves a reseller, so if you sign up for Coscto’s merchant services, you’ll be dealing primarily with Elavon.
+Costco serves a reseller, so if you sign up for Costco merchant services, you’ll be dealing primarily with Elavon.

 The most significant misconception about Costco Merchant Services is that, because the retail side of Costco’s business is so well-known for low prices, merchant accounts through the company must be less expensive as well.
 Unfortunately, nothing could be further from the truth.
 Costco Merchant Services offers few discounts over what you’d likely pay if you signed up directly with Elavon, and most of them are limited to Costco members.
 In fact, the company’s advertised tiered pricing plans could be even more expensive than working with Elavon directly, especially for a larger business.